lipangit/JiaoZiVideoPlayer/README.md

 </p>

 * This project need translators, mother language is english, you can change everything edit readme, release note, formate variable and annotation.
-* Now the research target is android.media.MediaPlayer setSurface by more surfaces the video is always continuous.

-Android truly full-screen capabilities, the Android platform to become the most widely used video playback controls.
-Q Group:490442439
+Ambition is become the most widely used video playback control.

 [中文文档](README-ZH.md)

 ## Features
-1. Launching new Fullscreen Activity when playing video in fullscreen mode
+1. Float tiny window
 2. Completely custom ui
 3. In `ListView`、`ViewPager` and `ListView`、`ViewPager` and `Fragment` and other nested fragments and views situation, it works well
 4. Gestrues to modify progress and volume